yushuai/FISM/README.md

 # FISM
-this repository contains an implementation for the paper "FISM: Factored Item Similarity Models for Top-N Recommender Systems" by Tensorflow 1.2.
+This repository contains an implementation for the paper "FISM: Factored Item Similarity Models for Top-N Recommender Systems" by Tensorflow 1.2.